 Mr. Goldberg has served as President and CEO of Tripadvisor, Inc. since July 2022.
-From February 2020 through June 2022, Mr. Goldberg held positions of increasing responsibility at The Trade Desk, a global technology company, including Executive Vice President, North America and Global Operations, as well as founding director of Dataphilanthropy a private foundation.
+From February 2020 through June 2022, Mr. Goldberg held positions of increasing responsibility at The Trade Desk, a global technology company, including founding director of Dataphilanthropy and Executive Vice President, North America and Global Operations.
 Mr. Goldberg served as Global Head of M&A and Strategic Alliances for News Corp from December 2016 through December 2019.
 Mr. Goldberg served as Senior Vice President, Global Market Development and Head of Corporate Development for Qurate, formerly known as QVC from October 2013 through November 2016.
 Prior to that, Mr. Goldberg was CEO of Lonely Planet, a travel guide publisher for nearly five years.
-Mr. Goldberg currently serves on the board of directors of Blue Ocean Acquisition Corp., and is active in philanthropy and nonprofit leadership, including The Burning Man Project and Lumina Foundation.
-Mr. Goldberg holds an M.B.A. from Stanford University, an M.A. in International Studies from The University of Melbourne, and a B.A. in English from Cornell University.
+Mr. Goldberg currently serves on the board of directors of Blue Ocean Acquisition Corp, and is active in philanthropy and nonprofit leadership, including The Burning Man Project and Lumina Foundation.
+Mr. Goldberg holds an MBA from Stanford University, an M.A. in International Studies from The University of Melbourne and a B.A. in English from Cornell University.

 Board Membership Qualifications: Mr. Goldberg has extensive knowledge and significant experience in the online advertising sector of the global travel industry.
-Mr. Goldberg also possesses strategic and governance skills gained through his executive and director roles with several other companies..
+Mr. Goldberg also possesses strategic and governance skills gained through his executive and director roles with several other companies.